Skip to main content

 Change Your Routines and Habits

 Are you a “creature of habit”?
 Probably, the answer is yes.
 Most humans are.
-You tend to get comfortable with certain habits and routines and stick with them.
-Even if your life seems chaotic and unpredictable on the surface – which can definitely be the case with people in the throes of a substance abuse disorder – you probably have certain routines and habits.
-For example, you may hang out with the same people or go to the same places all the time.
+You tend to get comfortable with routines and stick with them.
+Even if life seems chaotic on the surface, many people still have predictable patterns, including who they spend time with and where they go.

-Luckily, while humans might be creatures of habit, they’re also highly adaptable to change.
-You might be surprised by what you can get used to, even if it feels foreign or uncomfortable for you at first.
-One of the first things that can help you to get sober and stay that way is to change your habits and routines.
-Chances are, if you’re using substances regularly, you’re visiting places where those substances are sold, hanging out with people who use the same substances, or both.
-For example, if you’re an alcoholic, you probably have bars or liquor stores that you visit regularly.
-If you use street drugs, you probably have relationships with dealers and other users who do the same thing, and you probably talk to or visit with them regularly.
+Luckily, humans are highly adaptable.
+One of the first things that can help you get sober and stay that way is changing your routines.
+If you’re using substances regularly, you’re likely visiting places where substances are available, spending time with people who use, or both.
+For example, if you’re struggling with alcoholism, you may have bars or liquor stores you visit regularly.
+If you use drugs, you may have relationships with dealers or other users, and those relationships can become part of your routine.

-Don’t just give things up, though.
+Do not just give things up.
 Look for replacements.
-AA and other sobriety-based fellowships have regular meetings – AA, in particular, is so ubiquitous that it has meetings multiple times a day in most locations, in fact – so you might be able to substitute those for less healthy activities.
-Go to a meeting instead of the bar.
-Go to a meeting when you normally drive to the liquor store.
-If drug-using friends call you up and invite you out, go to a meeting instead.
+AA and other sobriety fellowships offer regular meetings, and many communities have multiple meetings available each day.
+You can substitute a meeting for a high-risk activity.
+Go to a meeting instead of going to the bar.
+Go to a meeting when you would normally drive to the liquor store.
+If old friends invite you out, choose a safer alternative.

-If AA isn’t for you, you can still do this with other things.
+If AA isn’t for you, you can still replace old patterns with healthier options.
 Go to the library.
-Go buy ice cream.
-Go for a walk on the beach or in the park.
-Go play Dungeons and Dragons with sober friends.
-Substitute anything healthier you enjoy for an unhealthy habit until you’ve broken the bad routines and replaced them with good ones.
+Get ice cream.
+Go for a walk in the park.
+Spend time with sober friends.
+Substitute something healthier until you’ve broken the old routines and replaced them with new ones.

 Get Support

 People need people.
-There’s a good chance that you’ve turned to substances as a method of dealing with something in your life – some people numb emotional pain, some self-medicate physical pain, some use it with others to avoid loneliness, and so on.
-Whatever it is, that won’t go away just by getting sober, so you need a support network to help you deal with that, plus a support network to help you with your addiction recovery.
+There’s a good chance you turned to substances to deal with something in your life.
+Some people numb emotional pain, some self-medicate physical pain, and some use substances to avoid loneliness.
+Whatever the reason, it won’t disappear just by getting sober.
+You need a support network to help you manage life stressors and support long-term recovery.

 Celebrate Whenever You Can

-Staying sober is a big deal.
-Even if it’s just your first day.
-After all, the first day leads to the second day, which leads to the third day, and so on.
-Look for milestones in your progress and give yourself permission to celebrate yourself for achieving them.
+Staying sober is a big deal, even if it’s just your first day.
+The first day leads to the second day, then the third, and so on.
+Look for milestones and give yourself permission to acknowledge them.
 The first day sober.
 The first week sober.
-Completing each step in a 12-step program.
-Dealing with a tough problem without turning to substances.
-Enjoying a party without substances.
+Handling stress without using.
+Getting through a gathering sober.

-Sobriety is not a goal anyone reaches on their own, and some people need higher levels of help than others.
+Sobriety is not a goal everyone reaches on their own, and some people need higher levels of support than others.
 That’s OK.
-If you or someone you know needs help with getting and staying sober, contact The Heights Treatment.
+If you or someone you know needs help getting and staying sober, contact The Heights Treatment.